Avi197/Vietnamese_word_vector/README.md

 ### Similarity test
-Using Visim dataset to test similarity of pair words
+Using Visim dataset to test similarity of pair words calculate cosine similarity of word pair compare the cosine similarity to the [0,10] scale similarity of visim data

 word_1  word_2  score/1 (2 similar meaning word will have score closer to 1)
 news model (1): this model trained using Vietnamese news